 * User the “Saver” app on your phone.
 Put in a budget and track all of your spending.
 Stop when it says you stop so that when the holiday is over you are paying for it for months

 * Make a “Jib Jab” holiday ecard for everyone – it is quick, easy and gives everyone a good laugh (JibJab.com)

 * Do a weekend baking session – tell everyone (that will be helpful) to dedicate a weekend to baking and helping and get all the baking done and out of the way with a lot of helping hands

 For me, the key to any holiday success is a lot of organization and planning well in advance.
 Once I got into the habit of being better organized and prepared it meant that I could relax and enjoy the holiday more too.
 I am not going to pretend that all stress disappears (it doesn’t), that I now stay right on budget (I don’t) or that I don’t have a good old fashioned meltdown at times (I do) but doing these things means I get more than a few seconds to see everyone else enjoying themselves and don’t end the holiday panicked about how we are going to pay for and survive the next one.

 For more information about our tips, resources and books go to: www.whileyouwereaway.org

-Filed under: Military Family Support - Tips from the 101 Tips books, Re-integration Tips, Teen Tips, Tips for Educators and Deployment Support Workers | Tagged: budget, budgeting, holidays, military, military family, money | 2 Comments »
+Filed under: Military Family Support - Tips from the 101 Tips books, Tips for Educators and Deployment Support Workers | Tagged: budget, budgeting, holidays, military, military family, money | 2 Comments »